Shadabdullah/obsidian-zenboard/README.md

 # Habit Tracker – Zenboard

-Habit Tracker – Zenboard is an Obsidian plugin that helps you build and maintain consistent daily habits directly inside your vault.
+Track, visualize, and maintain your daily habits directly in Obsidian.
+Build streaks, stay consistent, and keep everything in your vault.
-Track your progress, visualize streaks, and stay motivated – all without leaving Obsidian.

 ## Features